Calculation of the one loop box integral at Finite Temperature and Density: Correction of the result for the three-line integral

-Since further we will often meet the functions $\Xi(y,z,\psi)$ and $\mathscr{G}(y,z,\psi)$, let us consider them in more detail.
-The main disadvantage of Eqs. (\ref{Gdef}) and (\ref{Xidef}) is that they are not explicitly symmetric with respect to the transposal $y\leftrightarrow z$.
+Since to evaluate the box integral we need Eq. (\ref{Klevint0}) or its generalization to a more complicated rational function, let us consider it in more detail.
+The first, cosmetic, disadvantage of Eqs. (\ref{Gdef}) and (\ref{Xidef0}) is that they are not explicitly symmetric with respect to the transposal $y\leftrightarrow z$.
 The mentioned symmetry follows from Eq. (\ref{gZdef}), see \cite{Klevansky} and below.
 The original expressions for both functions are also too complicated.
 Fortunately, we can simplify both functions by restoring explicit symmetry.
-First of all, mentioning that
+First of all, it is more convenient to choose

+which has a nice property $F(x^\pm;a,b,c)=0$.
+As a result, we see that the function $\Xi(a,b,c)$ is independent of $x^\pm$ and is completely defined by the first line of Eq. (\ref{Xidef0}).
+After some transformations, one can prove